phanxuanphucnd/VLG-LLaMA/README.md

      <br/>
 </p>

-# MLE-LLaMA: Multi-Language Enhanced LLaMA
+# VLG-LLaMA: Vietnamese Land Genie - LLaMA

 This project aims to make LLaMa understand Chinese, and can generate fluency chinese.
 We are inspired that LLaMa have learned good English expression and a little alignment prompt can makes it capture Chinese.